GibreelAbdullah/HansWehrDictionary/README.md

 ## Current State
 The data layer is complete.
 Arabic Words are mapped to their definitions.

+DISCLAIMER - The original source was a PDF file, which was converted to an XML and parsed.
+A lot of manual correction was needed and most likely still has many errors.
+Do let me know if you find any.

 ## Documentation

 ### Data Model